jsiegenthaler/homebridge-eosstb/README.md

 # homebridge-eosstb

-`homebridge-eosstb` is a Homebridge plugin allowing you to control your EOS Settop box (CH: UPC TV Box; NL: Mediabox Next (4K); BE: TV-Box; AT: Entertain Box 4K) and connected HDMI-CEC controllable devices with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.
+`homebridge-eosstb` is a Homebridge plugin allowing you to control your EOS Settop box (ARRIS DCX960 which runs on the UPC TV system), as well as connected HDMI-CEC controllable devices with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.

-This plugin displays your EOS Settop Box as a TV Accessory with Power, Input & Remote Control capabilities in your iOS device (iPhone, iPad).
+This plugin displays your EOS Settop Box as a TV Accessory with Power, Input & Remote Control capabilities in your iOS device (iPhone, iPad, iMac, etc).

-You need a My UPC subscription or the appropriate equivalent from your local UPC provider.
+You need a My UPC subscription or the appropriate equivalent from your local TV provider.
-The username and password are the same as used in the TV provider's TV app on your iOS device (the app varies by country, this is the Swiss app: [upc tv Schweiz](https://apps.apple.com/ch/app/upc-tv-schweiz/id1292688012)).
+The username and password are the same as used in the TV provider's TV app on your iOS device (the app varies by country, in Switzerland it is [upc tv Schweiz](https://apps.apple.com/ch/app/upc-tv-schweiz/id1292688012)).

 # Works in Your Country (If you are with UPC / Ziggo / Telenet / Magenta)
 As UPC operates in multiple countries under multiple brands, this plugin will work in a number of countries that use UPC TV systems.
-The known countries that use the same ARRIS DCX960 settop box are:
+The known countries that use the same UPC TV system with the ARRIS DCX960 settop box are:
 * Switzerland: [UPC Switzerland](https://www.upc.ch/en/).
 The DCX960 is called the **UPC TV Box**.
 Also known as the EOSSTB.
 * Netherlands: [Ziggo](https://www.ziggo.nl/).
 Here the DCX960 is called the **Mediabox Next (4K)**.
 * Belgium: [Telenet](https://www2.telenet.be/en/).
 The Belgiums call the DCX960 a **Telenet TV-Box**.